Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 Meet the Author

-Terri Lloyd is a former elementary music teacher with over 25 years of experience.
-She holds a Bachelor of Music, a Master of Science in Education, and a Technology Certificate in Instructional Design.
+Terri Lloyd is a retired elementary music teacher with over 25 years of experience.
+She holds a Master’s in Education, an Instructional Technology Certificate in Curriculum Design, and a Bachelor of Music.
+Her resources focus on helping music teachers develop students’ music literacy and performance skills while making learning fun.

-She is currently active in music education through blogging, workshops, and curriculum development.
-She serves on the music staff at her church and volunteers for an after-school children’s program.
-Terri is an active musician in the community, performing in a local Big Band, pit orchestras, and various events.
+She is currently active in music education through presenting and attending workshops, curriculum development, and blogging.
+Additionally, she serves on the music staff at her church and leads a church children’s program.
+Terri is an active community musician, performing with a local Big Band, pit orchestras, and at various events.

 More Ways to Connect – Instagram, Facebook, YouTube.